Sick-Day Guidelines for People With Diabetes

 When you are sick, your body reacts by releasing hormones to fight infection.
 But these hormones raise blood sugar levels and at the same time make it more difficult for insulin to lower blood sugar.
 When you have diabetes, even a minor illness can lead to dangerously high blood sugar.
 This may cause life-threatening complications, such as diabetic ketoacidosis or a hyperosmolar state.

-Work with your doctor to make a sick-day plan for you or your child with diabetes.
+Work with your doctor or diabetes educator to make a sick-day plan for you or your child who has diabetes.
 Discuss your target blood sugar goal during an illness, how you should adjust your insulin dose and timing (if you take insulin), and when you need to contact your doctor for help.
-Also, make sure you know how often to check blood sugar and urine ketone levels.
+Also, make sure you know how often to check blood sugar and ketone levels.
 Keep your plan in a convenient place, and include contact information in case you need to reach your doctor at night or on the weekends.

 Steps to take during an illness